Effective Mosquito Solutions for Your Backyard

 Direct sunlight deters mosquitoes from gathering in your yard because they tend to prefer cool, shady locations.
 Eliminating or trimming trees and shrubs or regularly cutting grass and brushy areas can help eliminate the cool areas where mosquitoes tend to rest and congregate.
 Trimming the overgrown areas will help eliminate wet or damp spots that attract mosquitoes in your yard.

-Leave Home & Backyard Mosquito Control to the Experts at Hulett
+Leave Home & Backyard Mosquito Control Solutions to Hulett

-The DIY products we have discussed may only provide a temporary fix and may not be able to get to the root of your mosquito problem.
+The mosquito prevention solutions we have discussed may only provide a temporary fix and may not be able to get to the root of your mosquito problem.
 Often this is because mosquitoes are breeding near or around your property, and until that issue is addressed or treated, mosquitoes will continue to appear in your backyard.
 If you’re looking to eliminate mosquitoes for good, lean on the pest control experts at Hulett Environmental Services.
 Our team utilizes EPA-approved products, which when properly applied by a trained mosquito-control expert, will control mosquitoes and reduce their population on your property.
 Contact our team at Hulett to set up your free inspection today and return to a mosquito-free backyard!